Skip to Content

 LIGHTHOUSE LEADERSHIP

-Jill Stapleton obtained a bachelor degree from Mercer University and a Master of Social Work from Florida State University before joining The Methodist Home in May 1999.
-She is a Licensed Clinical Social Worker.
-Jill oversees all clinical services within each region.
-She also oversees HOPE Foster Care and manages all Lighthouse for Families programs.
+Jill Stapleton obtained her bachelor’s degree from Mercer University and a Master of Social Work from Florida State University.
+She joined The Methodist Home in May 1999 and is a Licensed Clinical Social Worker.
+Jill oversees all clinical services within the Lighthouse for Families programs and HOPE Foster Care and Adoption.
+In 2023, she was honored with the Outstanding Child Welfare Service Professional Award.

 Jill Stapleton, LCSW